RongkunWang/NSWConfiguration/README.md

 git clone --recursive https://:@gitlab.cern.ch:8443/atlas-muon-nsw-daq/NSWConfiguration.git
 ```
 * Setup tdaq and OpcUA environment for production release.
-  For latter, you can your build from previous step, or a build from eos area
+  For latter, you can your build from previous step, or a build from nswdaq afs area

 ```bash
 source /afs/cern.ch/atlas/project/tdaq/cmake/cmake_tdaq/bin/cm_setup.sh tdaq-08-03-01 # replace nightly with any other release